mixflow/Pong-Canvans/README.md

-# Pong-Canvans
+# Pong-Canvas
-Rewrite the antique game Pong in HTML5 canvans
+Rewrite the antique game Pong in HTML5 canvas